anjanasilva/AJ-CSV-to-DataTable/readme.txt

 Tested up to: 4.3.1
 Stable tag: 4.3

-Import data from a spreadsheet (.csv file format) and display it in a sortable HTML table.
+Wordpress Plugin to import data from a CSV file and display it in a DataTable.

 == Description ==

 Wordpress Plugin to present a CSV file in a DataTable.
-This will import data from a csv file and display in a DataTable.
+This will import data from a CSV file and display in a DataTable.

 == How To Use ==